oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/200/Picture19.png)

 - Graphical View : See the process as a diagram to quickly see what happened
 - List: Trace through the steps the process followed
 - Tree: Expose the capability to drill into specific step to see what happened in a step

 To determine the next step in the process, you can view the diagram and determine what the next step in the process would be.

 ![](images/200/Picture20.png)

 _Sample flow where the amount was low and did not require further approval._

-    This was just a highlight working with process instances, but keep in mind that there are features embedded in PCS to make life easier from a process owner's point of view.
-A good example might be to track instances in an error state and retry or even alter the flow to overcome the error condition.

 #